 All papers must be submitted electronically (.pdf) via the TEI Precision Conference site.
 Please note that the maximum size of the PDF should not exceed 20 Mb.
 Authors may either upload a video to Precision Conference, or provide a link in the paper (just before the References) to view the video (e.g. from Youtube or Vimeo).
 The video may be password protected – in that case, please include the password with the link.

 Submissions will be selected based on their artistic merits and their engagement with issues relevant to the field of tangible and embedded interactive art.
 In addition, the logistical constraints of the venue may determine the eligibility of submitted projects.

 Confidentiality of submissions will be maintained during the review process.
 All rejected submissions will be kept confidential in perpetuity.

-- Relevant – The work must have a tangible aspect, in the form of an installation, object or physical event.
-It must address at least one of the suggested themes of the Arts Track in terms of articulating specific conceptualisations of body and novel experiences and practices of technology-mediated embodiment, from human to non-human.
+- Relevant – The work must have a tangible aspect, in the form of an installation, performance, object or physical event.

 - Embodied – The work must engage the human body beyond the traditional screen-pointer interface.

 - Computational – It must involve computational technology (digital or analog) in some aspect of its form or function.